griddynamics/Behavior-Analytic-Starter-Kit/Chapter 1.md

 - Understand how Recommendation Engine works
 - Walk through all aspects of designing a simple recommendation engine from scratch for a website that didn't have recommendations
 - Learn how to configure, deploy and monitor Hadoop cluster
-- Experiment with the recommendation engine’s behavior by changing the default product catalog, default transaction history or a default configuation of the analytical jobs
+- Experiment with the recommendation engine’s behavior by changing the default product catalog, default transaction history or the default configuation of the analytical jobs
-- Explore how the system can be improved and extended by bringing your own catalog, integrating with a different web store, or writing wholly different analytics algorithms
+- Explore how the system can be improved and extended by bringing your own catalog, integrating with a different web store, or writing a completely different analytics algorithms

 Why is it called Behavior Analytics Starter Kit, not Recommendations Engine Starter Kit?
 ----------------------------------------------------------------------------------------